centreon/centreon-plugins/docs/fr/developer/guide.rst

   use warnings;
   use base qw(**centreon_library**);

-Le plugin a besoin d'un constructeur **new** pour instancier l'objet:
+Le plugin a besoin d'un constructeur **new** pour instancier l'objet :

 .. code-block:: perl